jrood-nrel/hackathon/README.md

-# hackathon
+# Hackathon Profiling Scripts
-Scripts for profiling NREL applications
+Scripts for profiling NREL applications with HPCToolkit or Nsight Systems